-Cleary University admits students of any race, color, religion, sexual orientation, and national and ethnic origin to all the rights privileges, programs, and activities generally accorded or made available to students within the University.
+Cleary University admits students of any race, color, religion, sexual orientation, and national and ethnic origin, to all programs and activities, and grants equal rights and privileges to all students of the University.

 Undergraduate Admission Requirements

 Standard admission to an undergraduate degree program may be granted in one of the categories listed below by meeting the following requirements which have been developed in accordance with Federal Ability-to-Benefit Regulations.
 Please note that admission to the University does not guarantee admission to programs which have specific entry requirements.